baptism | christenings

-If you live in St Thomas’ parish, (see this map if you’re not sure), you can have your child baptised (“christened”) at St Thomas’ Church.
+If you live in St Thomas’ parish, (enter your postcode here to check), you can have your child baptised (“christened”) at St Thomas’ Church.
 People with an active involvement in our church community are also able to have their children baptised at St Thomas’, regardless of where they live.
 If you don’t live in our parish and are not involved with our church, you will be able to have a christening at your local parish church.
 If you’re not sure where that is, you can find out by entering your postcode here.

 If you’re not sure what christening is about, or what to expect, there is lots of information for parents, godparents and guests here.